xoascf/SuRun/SuRun/ReadMe.txt

 * FIX: When installing applications that require to reboot and to run a "Setup" on logon (XP SP3 is an example), SURUN asked to start that setup as Admin but then it DID NOT SWITCH BACK TO THE USER'S DESKTOP
-* IATHook only hooks modules that actually use "CreateProcess"
+* SuRun's IAT-Hook only hooks modules that actually use "CreateProcess"
-* IATHook uses InterlockedExchangePointer for better stability
+* SuRun's IAT-Hook uses InterlockedExchangePointer for better stability
 * Eclipse (JAVA) and SuRuns IAT Hook do not conflict anymore
 * The SuRun service uses uses a separate Thread to serve the Tray Icons